F2x-47/VS-Code-theme/README.md

 yo code
 ```
 Now you need to select "**New color theme**", "**No, start fresh**".
 You can call the now theme as you wish.
-Now, you need to open the file _JSON_ in the foler "_themes_" and paste the code of the file _theme-settings.json_ of this repository.
+Now, you need to open the file _JSON_ in the foler '_themes_' and paste the code of the file '_theme-settings.json_' of this repository.

 THANKS !